ThalesGroup/scio/README.rst

 .. code:: bash

     # Install from PyPI
-    pip install scio.pypi  # the `.pypi` suffix will be removed soon
+    pip install scio-pypi  # the `-pypi` suffix will be removed soon

 ----